May 29, 2019

 Topics in Higher Education

-This is the second post in a three-part series exploring themes in faculty affairs, including unique and common practices and attributes of faculty affairs departments.
+This is the second post in a three-part series exploring themes in faculty affairs (FA), including unique and common practices and attributes of these departments.

 The initial results of our study of 50 faculty affairs department websites revealed useful insights into how institutions describe their faculty affairs services to their faculty.
 These findings, we hope, will spark discussion and, perhaps, further research.